 The Prague LEGO Museum is also accessible by local buses.

-The nearest bus stations are Myslíkova and Masná, which are 7 and 12 minutes away, respectively.
+The nearest bus stations are Myslíkova and Masná, which are a seven and 12-minute walk away, respectively.

 You can board bus numbers 904 and 910 to Myslíkova and 194 to Masná bus stops.